 - 1.a) For the purposes of the following, "land" includes land of which the Council owns the freehold or leasehold interest and interests such as restrictive covenants of which the Council has the benefit It includes land and buildings, leases, easements and other rights of way. - 1.b) Disposals of land shall always be for the best consideration possible, including monetary and other relevant factors.
-Any authorisations from Government that are required in respect of the need to seek best consideration shall be applied for by the Corporate Director (Finance & Operations). - 1.c) Disposals of land valued at £500k or above shall be authorised by Cabinet on the basis of advice by the Corporate Director (Finance & Operations), and Cabinet shall also approve any nonmonetary aspects of the disposal where they are material to the consideration sought. - 1.d) Disposals of land valued above £5k but below £500k may be authorised by the Corporate Director (Finance & Operations) in consultation with the Portfolio Holder for Finance & Resources.
-Where the disposal relates to assets held by the Council's Housing Revenue Account, the Corporate Director will, in addition, consult with the Portfolio Holder for Housing. - 1.e) Disposals of land valued at £5k or below may be authorised by the Corporate Director (Finance & Operations) or the Assistant Director (Finance and Resources). - 1.f) All valuations and negotiations in respect of land disposals must be carried out by or under the supervision of a properly qualified member of the Society of Valuers and Auctioneers or a member of the Royal Institution of Chartered Surveyors, who is not a member of the Council and who is in a position to judge the conditions prevailing in the local property market. - 1.g) All valuations will be carried out in a manner that will satisfy external audit requirements, and the advice of the Section 151 Officer will be taken in that respect.
+Any authorisations from Government that are required in respect of the need to seek best consideration shall be applied for by the Chief Finance Officer. - 1.c) Disposals of land valued at £500k or above shall be authorised by Cabinet on the basis of advice by the Chief Finance Officer and Cabinet shall also approve any nonmonetary aspects of the disposal where they are material to the consideration sought. - 1.d) Disposals of land valued above £15k but below £500k may be authorised by the Chief Finance Officer in consultation with the Portfolio Holder for Corporate Services.
+Where the disposal relates to assets held by the Council's Housing Revenue Account, the Chief Finance Officer will, in addition, consult with the Portfolio Holder for Housing Services. - 1.e) Disposals of land valued at £15k or below may be authorised by the Chief Finance Officer or Head of Financial Services. - 1.f) All valuations and negotiations in respect of land disposals must be carried out by or under the supervision of a properly qualified member of the Society of Valuers and Auctioneers or a member of the Royal Institution of Chartered Surveyors, who is not a member of the Council and who is in a position to judge the conditions prevailing in the local property market. - 1.g) All valuations will be carried out in a manner that will satisfy external audit requirements, and the advice of the Section 151 Officer will be taken in that respect.